prior to the Love Boat, the gay bar Our Place operated here

 The Love Boat’s lively dance scene attracted a diverse group of Latinos, which Andrés Duque, a Colombian-born LGBT rights activist and journalist who moved to Jackson Heights in 1993, said was part of its appeal and made it unique among the neighborhood’s gay bars.
 Its clientele included many immigrants from the Dominican Republic and other Caribbean nations, Mexico, Central America, and Colombia.
 Patrons tended to mingle and dance with those from their native countries, with each group typically dancing at different times depending on the style of music, which changed throughout the evening.
+One former patron recalls that a stage was pulled down from the wall and made the space even smaller so that people who had to cram up against the walls to fit; the stage was mostly used for drag shows featuring Latino artists.
 In the 1990s (and perhaps earlier), the Love Boat was owned by a woman who was possibly Colombian, as were many owners of local gay bars then.
 Her daughter monitored the door.

 Similar to other thriving Latino nightlife spots on and around nearby Roosevelt Avenue, the Love Boat provided gay and bisexual Latino men with an important social and cruising space.
 This was particularly true for immigrants who were new to the city, far from their families and cultural traditions, and/or felt out of place in trendier, English-speaking gay bars in Manhattan.
 Friend’s Tavern on Roosevelt Avenue is said to be the oldest operating gay Latino bar in Queens (as well as the borough’s oldest operating gay bar in general), and Bum Bum Bar, also on Roosevelt Avenue, was the borough’s oldest operating lesbian Latina bar before closing in late 2018.

 The Love Boat also helped fundraise for the inaugural Queens Pride Parade in 1993 and sponsored a block (37th Avenue between 78th and 79th streets) of the parade route.
 During the early years of the AIDS crisis, Colombian-born activist Guillermo Vasquez spent many evenings educating the community about HIV/AIDS, most often at this bar.
 In his memory, a street sign was installed on the same corner as the former bar in 2013.